Noeska/illegiblesemantics/projects/proj-2.md

 # Doom Metal
-GR:

-Regardless of the specific
-they all have one thing in common: ultra-slow tempos.
-That's basically it.
-Besides that it can be
-Other than that it can be anything  from

-at least one necessary condition, namely ultra-slow tempos.<sup>4</sup>
+Doom Metal is the last major mode of Heavy Metal music.
+For those not in the know, unlike the other (sub)genres, Doom doesn't really have any unique genre requirements except for this one thing: it has to be ultra-slow.<sup>4</sup> If it's uptempo, it can't be Doom.
+But it can anything else.
+It's as simple as that.
+Just as simple as that.
+The idea behind this tempo thing is to create a sense of doom or despair.
+Or, perhaps rather, despairing boredom.

+This is what makes Doom logo extremely challenging -- challenging for me at least to come up with a genre logo; because it can be so many things depending on a band's specific interests and themes, and they can range anywhere from a dying bride to ... to what exactly?
+(It's always about some tragic loss of life, isn't it?)
+To put it flatly, usually it comes down to throwing shit at a wall and hope something sticks.
+(But this is just me talking ... what do I know?
+I've only worked with a small number of Doom bands.)

 ##### William Irwin, *Black Sabbath and Philosophy: Mastering Reality*, p.
 79.

-This is what makes designing a Doom logo extremely challenging.

-Challenging for me at least to
-It is challenging for me at least

-To put it flatly, often it comes to throwing shit at a wall and hope something sticks.
-But this is just me talking ... what do I know?
-I've only worked with a small number of Doom bands.

 ## Psychedelic Doom